biogylo/face-treater/README.md

 |2|SMALLEST BANANA|banana.gif|Purple|

-The program will return only valid pictures, with the same filenames, but treated, inside a folder:
+The program will return only valid pictures, with the same filenames, but treated, inside a folder called treated_pictures:
 ```
 treated_pictures/
 ```
 example:
 ```